benjisho/iptables-guide-and-templates/README.md

 - How to save, restore, and reload iptables rules?
 - How to troubleshoot and debug iptables rules?

-The guide is available in the `guide` directory of this repository.
+The guide is available in the `iptables-complete-guide` directory of this repository.

 ## Templates